califano-lab/ARACNe3/README.md

 2. Run `ARACNe3` according to command line instructions below

 ### Optional ways to run ARACNe3
-1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1.00`).
+1. Customizing the population percentage from which to subsample for network generation, or to remove subsampling (`--subsample 1`).
 1. Removing the MaxEnt pruning step will preserve every edge that passes the FDR Pruning Step
-2. Customizing the FDR restriction for the first pruning step, which rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.
+2. Customizing the FDR restriction for the first pruning step.
+The first pruning step rejects the null hypothesis for edges based on the Benjamini-Hochberg Procedure.

 ### Output of ARACNe3
 `ARACNe3` will output a file `output_(FINAL NETWORK SIZE).txt` in a directory path provided by the user (e.g. `test/output/output_127304.txt`).
 This file shows every significant interaction in three columns: